 From 200 BC until 1000 AD, North Vietnam was a reluctant province of China.
-Chinese culture became and remains an integral part of Vietnamese life.
-From 1000-1800, Vietnam became a dynamic force in East Asia.
-After consolidating its position in the north, the dynastic leaders cast greedy eyes south to the fertile Mekong Delta.
-From the 15th to 17th centuries, the North Vietnamese marched south to swallow the Champa Kingdom and inhabit the lower Mekong Delta.
+Chinese culture and religion became and remains an integral part of Vietnamese life.
+In 938 AD it became independent and grew into a dynamic force in East Asia.
+After consolidating its position in the north, the dynastic leaders cast their eyes south to the fertile Mekong Delta.
+From the 15th to 17th centuries, the North Vietnamese moved steadily South, swallowing up the warring Champa Kingdoms in the center and displacing the Khmer from the lower Mekong Delta in the South.

 The North and South Vietnamese were at odds with each other through the ensuing centuries.
 Rivalry between them was sharpened with the arrival of the Europeans in Southeast Asia, and the country collapsed into vast rice lands controlled by feudal lords.

 In 1862 the French acquired the Mekong Delta and 20 years later they extended their protectorate over the whole nation.
 Although there was little initial resistance, anti-colonial feeling swelled.
 In the 1920s, nationalist parties demanding independence were formed.
 In 1930 Ho Chi Minh formed the Indo-Chinese Communist Party.

 It wasn’t until the end of World War II that reform became possible.
 The Japanese occupation of the country during the war left a vacuum in 1945, which the French tried again to fill.
 The First Indo-Chinese War broke out between the French and the Vietminh (The League for the Independence of Vietnam), ending with the victory of the Vietminh in 1954.
 The subsequent Geneva Agreement divided Vietnam at the 17th parallel, with the Vietminh in the north and the French and their Vietnamese supporters in the south.